Silver Lining Awards FAQ

 Will titles such as "Professional Photographer of the Year" be awarded?

 No, they will not.
-The semi-finalists, finalists and winners are all based on individual images, not photographers.
+All entries are judged individually and anonymously and final rankings are all based on individual images, not photographers.

 Can I find out what my images scored?